tritant/ComfyUI_Flux_Block_Lora_Merger/README.md

        - Reset button to clear all exclusions (🧹 Remove All Exclusions)

-   - 💾 Option to save the merged model (save_model)
+   - 💾 Option to save the merged model

+   - 💾 Option to save the lora without excluded blocks

    - 📂 LoRA file selection via dropdown menu

    - 🧠 Compatible with Flux UNet-based model in ComfyUI

-   - 🪄 Works dynamically, no need to manually modify .safetensors
 ---

 ## 📸 Interface Preview